rtmod/pmodpy/task-list.md

 * Weighted graphs
-* Figure out how to get more examples through `igraph.remote.nexus`
+* Figure out how to get more examples through `igraph.remote.nexus` (remote nexus is not working, the link simply does not work)
 * Get a signal transduction network example
-* Implement graph-reading functions to facilitate use of new examples
+* Implement graph-reading functions to facilitate use of new examples (done for edge table)
 * Other families of edges (e.g. [minimal spanning trees](http://igraph.org/python/doc/igraph.Graph-class.html))
 * Validate on larger and denser graphs (e.g. Medicare)